FAQs: Admissions Interviewing Program

-The interview will be an additional component of the application.
 Similar to all other parts of our application, there will be no pre-determined weight or value given to the interview.
 The interview will be important for every applicant, but the interview will be considered within the context of the individual applicant’s entire application.

 When will I find out whether I am being invited to interview?

 The timing of interview invitations will follow the timing of our overall file review process.
 We review applications in the order they were completed.
 We will then invite candidates to interview after the initial review of their files.
 Your application will go under review (as indicated on your status checker) before you will be considered for an invitation to interview.
 We may also invite some waitlisted candidates to interview later in the admissions process.

 How will the interview affect the timing of the decision on my application?

 If you choose to interview, the Admissions Committee will not further evaluate your application until after the interview is completed.
 We still strongly encourage applicants to take advantage of this opportunity to interview with a member of the Admissions Committee and will make every effort to move each application through the review process as expeditiously as possible.
 Once you receive an interview request, it is in your best interest to schedule your interview as soon as possible.
 Interview slots are scheduled on a first-come, first-served basis.